hero media

 Little-known fact: This little property in regional Vic has formerly served as a magistrates’ court, a police station and barracks, a boarding house, and an antique shop before its current incarnation as a pub.

-Address: 1 Campbell St, Port Fairy VIC 3284
+Address: 1 Campbell St, Port Fairy, Vic

-8. Daly Waters Pub, Daly Waters, Northern Territory
+8. Daly Waters Pub, Daly Waters, NT

-An outback pub with a number of eccentric strings to its bow (or should that be bra?) the Daly Waters Pub is not quite as aged as some of the other venues on this list.
+An outback pub with a number of eccentric strings to its bow (or should that be bra?), the Daly Waters Pub is not quite as aged as some of the other venues on this list.

 It started out life as a general store in the early 1930s and didn’t receive its publican’s licence until 1938, but that’s not to say it isn’t steeped in many a legend.
 From murders and drunken brawls to hauntings, main street shoot-outs, and cattle stampedes through this one-horse town (pop.
 55), the roadhouse has seen it all.